Trends in the bike trade 2020 -2021

 The way forward for your business

 Is staying ahead of the competition, you will need to invest time and energy into product knowledge, training and tooling.
 No one is going to tell you how or read the books for you.
-Only you can win the war against the destruction of your wealth.
+Only you can learn and build a business that pays.
 Then you must realise it’s an ongoing journey of learning, educating yourself and not a convenient lifestyle.
 We are already working with BOSCH and Shimano Steps.
 To keep ahead we are working directly with e-bike manufacturers and brands to sell DIRECT to the consumer.
 This not only gives us a commission (A fee to make the bike ready to handover) its to help us get on board with developments, training, tooling and enabling us to buy e-bike motors and components at trade prices, all with the backup and support.
 Also its been fun, test riding e-bikes, taking the bikes apart and learning how – inhouse training.

 “Work only with brands that offer manufacturers warranty ‘they pay you to fix the issue’ with support of parts sent to you.
 If you cover the warranty issue with your time than you have lost the profit from the sale” – Martin Founder & Owner Cycle Tech Group